 The morning-after pill is a type of emergency birth control (contraception).
-The purpose of emergency contraception is to prevent pregnancy after a woman has had unprotected sex or after her birth control method has failed.
+Emergency contraception is used to prevent pregnancy for women who've had unprotected sex or whose birth control method has failed.

-The morning-after pill is intended for back-up contraception only, not as a primary method of birth control.
-Morning-after pills contain either levonorgestrel (Plan B One-Step) or ulipristal acetate (ella).
+The morning-after pill is intended for backup contraception only, not as a primary method of birth control.
+Morning-after pills contain either levonorgestrel (Plan B One-Step, Aftera, others) or ulipristal acetate (ella).

-Plan B One-Step is available over-the-counter without a prescription; ulipristal is available only with a prescription from your doctor or health care provider.
+Levonorgestrel is available over-the-counter without a prescription; ulipristal acetate is available only with a prescription.

 Why it's done

-Morning-after pills can help prevent pregnancy if you've had unprotected sex — whether you didn't use birth control, you missed a birth control pill, you were sexually assaulted or your method of birth control failed.
+Morning-after pills can help prevent pregnancy if you've had unprotected sex — either because you didn't use birth control, you missed a birth control pill, you were sexually assaulted or your method of birth control failed.

 Emergency contraception is an effective option for preventing pregnancy after unprotected sex, but it isn't as effective as other methods of contraception and isn't recommended for routine use.
 Also, the morning-after pill can fail even with correct use, and it offers no protection against sexually transmitted infections.